Decadently Thick Hot Chocolate Recipe

-The richest, most decadently thick hot chocolate imaginable.
-Warm up from the cold with a mug of the ultimate melted chocolate treat!
+The richest, most decadently thick, Italian-style hot chocolate imaginable.
+Filled with cocoa powder, chopped chocolate, and heavy cream, this is the ultimate cold-weather melted chocolate treat!

-I have no recollection what we ordered for dessert (a sweet waffle? fondue? dessert pizza?), but that hot chocolate — it’s the standard to which I have held all other hot chocolate since then.
+Not to be overly dramatic or anything, but I think that hot chocolate changed my life.
+I had never had any drink as luxuriously, delightfully thick as that hot chocolate.
+I have no recollection of what we split for dessert (a sweet waffle? fondue? dessert pizza?), but that hot chocolate became the standard to which I have compared all other hot chocolates since.

 After lots of testing, I’ve found the following “rules” for the best hot chocolate: